georglang/nzpire/README.md

 Working title - SirRenderManager a.k.a.
 SurrenderManager
 ========================================================

-Good luck and have fun, guys and gays!
+Good luck and have fun!